Get an ESTA for US travel

 How to apply for an ESTA

-Just before booking flights or accommodation, the very first thing to do is to apply for your permit to travel, just in case you're rejected (so you don't lose the flight or hotel money) or forget nearer the time of the journey.
+Just before booking flights or accommodation, the very first thing to do is to apply for your permit to travel, just in case you're rejected or forget nearer the time of the journey.
+This minimises the risk of losing flight or hotel money.

-Simply visit the US Department of Homeland Security’s special ESTA web page.
-The instructions are available in a choice of languages but your responses must be in English.
-It’s far from a slick website so pay careful attention as you complete each page.
+Simply visit the US Department of Homeland Security’s ESTA page.
+The instructions are available in a choice of languages, but your responses must be in English.
+It’s far from a slick website, so pay careful attention as you complete each page.
 It should only take about five minutes.

 You’ll be asked for your UK contact details, including passport number and expiry, plus the address where you're staying in the States.

 The latter can be added or amended at a later time, but approximate info is often sufficient.
-A full list of what you'll need to provide and help on how to answer the questions you'll be asked is on the US Department of Homeland Security website.
+For a full list of what you'll need to provide and help on how to answer the questions, go to the US Department of Homeland Security.

 You may be told within seconds if your application has been accepted or rejected.
 Otherwise, you'll be asked to check your application status later, as a decision can take up to 72 hours.